ramalhais/previous/readme.previous.txt

   > Fixes bug that prevented Previous from starting with SDL > 2.0.12.

 Previous v2.4 (unreleased):
+  > Adds support for netbooting from a shared directory.
+  > Improves network auto-configuration.
   > Improves performance and accuracy of FSINCOS.
   > Fixes bug that caused slow disk access when running Mac OS.